Like return claims in other Western countries, the Schøyen Collection case in Norway illustrates how viewpoints from the past still hold sway. With...

 These female nude statuettes are composite figurines thought to represent a fertility goddess of the ancient world.
 Some scholars believe they are meant to represent Ishtar, the Mesopotamian goddess of fertility and war.
 Other theories presume her to be Astarte, the Greek equivalent of Ishtar, since Parthian artisans were largely influenced by the Greek aesthetic of depicting a naturally, posed figure.

 The most appealing female nude statuettes have eyes and a navel inlaid with rubies.
 The use of semi-precious stones in place of eyes was a characteristic of Mesopotamian art.
-The figure wears a crescent upon her head, along with earrings and necklace- all of her ornaments are gilded in bronze.
+The figure wears a crescent on her head, along with earrings and a necklace; all of her ornaments are gilded in bronze.
 With one arm raised, she appears to be reaching out towards something or someone or perhaps she once held a sacred object in her hand that has long since disappeared.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!